Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Challenges and Future Directions

 \subsection{Static Memory Allocation Constraints and Mixed Precision}

 Most embedded frameworks, such as TFLM~\cite{tensorflow}, rely on static memory allocation via a fixed-size tensor arena.
-While this simplifies management, it restricts the deployment of models with variable tensor shapes or mixed-precision layers.
-Mixed-precision quantization, which was shown to improve efficiency without compromising performance~\cite{mazumder2021, htq} (see Section~\ref{subsection:mixed-precision}), is rarely supported due to this limitation, as both hardware and toolchains are tied to fixed allocation schemes.
+While this simplifies management, it restricts the deployment of models with variable tensor shapes or mixed precision layers.
+Mixed precision quantization, which was shown to improve efficiency without compromising performance~\cite{mazumder2021, htq} (see Section~\ref{subsection:mixed-precision}), is rarely supported due to this limitation, as both hardware and toolchains are tied to fixed allocation schemes.
 Although recent work explores more flexible approaches~\cite{jeon2025tinymem}, adoption remains limited.

-To address both the concerns regarding mixed-precision quantization and static memory allocation, we recommend that future researchers work towards dynamic memory virtualization at the software level, and extend the support of MCU-class devices to work with mixed-precision model parameters as well.
+To address both the concerns regarding mixed precision quantization and static memory allocation, we recommend that future researchers work towards dynamic memory virtualization at the software level, and extend the support of MCU-class devices to work with mixed precision model parameters as well.
 This would be essential to support more complex models, flexible precision settings, and efficient multi-model deployment on memory-constrained hardware.